apteryxxyz/cs106-a2-docs/member/BOOKS.md

 ## Browse the book catalogue

-From the Member menu, press on the "Book Search" button.
+From the member menu, press on the "Book Search" button.
 You will be taken to the book search window.

 ![Book search window](./assets/book_search.png)